 3. Global geopolitical tensions, especially concerning North Korea

-The ongoing stand-off between Kim Jong Un’s North Korea and Donald Trump’s United States is a major geopolitical overhang the world is facing today.
+The ongoing stand-off between Kim Jong Un’s North Korea and Donald Trump’s the United States is a major geopolitical overhang the world is facing today.
 No-one can really predict if North Korea is going to launch a nuclear missile or if the US will attack first, but expect plenty of noise from both leaders.
-A good indicator of this crisis is South Korea’s stock market, which surprisingly hit an all-time high recently.
+A good indicator of this crisis in South Korea’s stock market, which surprisingly hit an all-time high recently.
 So for those closer to the action, a blow-out scenario seems to be a very low probability event but expect some volatility in the markets going forward.

-4. US stock markets sell off, either due to disappointing corporate earnings in the backdrop of steep market valuations or due to the inability of Trump to push through business friendly tax and economic reforms.
+4. US stock markets sell off, either due to disappointing corporate earnings in the backdrop of steep market valuations or due to the inability of Trump to push through business-friendly tax and economic reforms.

 The US economy looks good today with healthy corporate earnings and economic growth.
 No signs of stress as yet.
 But going forward, one needs to keep an eye on the earnings story to spot any nascent signs of trouble since valuations are quite high.
-Rising interest rates is a concern but one can expect the fed to manage it well.
+Rising interest rates are a concern but one can expect the fed to manage it well.
 We also need to closely watch for the final version of Trump’s reforms that actually get passed into law.

 5. Indian banking sector balance sheets under stress

 Banks are the backbone of any economy.
-Unfortunately in India, the banking sector NPA problem is still prevalent.
+Unfortunately, in India, the banking sector NPA problem is still prevalent.
 One hopes it will get sorted soon.
 The rate of fresh NPAs have declined but recognition and provisioning of older debts is still a concern.
-The government’s mega recapitalization plans will boost public sector banks but devil lies in the details as the size of the problem is quite large.
+The government’s mega recapitalization plans will boost public sector banks but the devil lies in the details as the size of the problem is quite large.
 RBI is also taking steps to clean up the mess but there is still some pain left in the system.